CDA Directs To Expedite Development Work On Expressway - UrduPoint

 Work is underway for the betterment of road infrastructure, construction of new roads, avenues, ways, and bridges.

 Developmental work is underway at Islamabad Expressway.
 Two more lanes are being added at Expressway to T Chowk.
-On the other hand, pace of work on PWD underpass will be expedited and the project will be completed till the May of 2021.
+On the other hand, pace of work on PWD underpass will be expedited and the project will be completed till the May, 2021.

 Similarly, almost 50% work on Korang bridge has also been completed.
 This project will be completed till October 2021.